 The PhD program requires that students take two comprehensive examinations in their chosen major fields of sociology.

-We offer comprehensive exams in the following core areas of department specialization: Crime & Socio-Legal Studies; Culture; Gender; Health & Mental Health; Immigration & Ethnicity; Networks & Community; Political Sociology; Stratification, Work & Labour Markets; Sociological Theory; Qualitative Methods; and Quantitative Methods.
+We offer comprehensive exams in the following core areas of department specialization: Sociology of Crime and Law; Sociology of Culture; Gender; Health & Mental Health; Immigration, Ethnicity & Race; Political Sociology; Qualitative Methods; Quantitative Methods; Social Networks; Theory; and Work, Stratification & Markets.

-We recommend that students take at least two courses in the area prior to taking the comp exam in that area. and offer courses at least every other year in all core areas; yearly in theory and methods.
+We recommend that students take at least two courses in the area prior to taking the comp exam in that area.
+Most courses are offered at least every other year in all core areas; yearly in theory and methods.

 In addition to the examinations offered in core areas, students may request to take a comprehensive exam in the following areas of expertise: Aging & Life Course; Environmental Sociology; Family; Social Policy; and Urban Sociology.
 Students may file a request with the Grad Office to take an exam in one of these areas of expertise at least six months ahead of time; if the Associate Grad chair is able to form a faculty comp committee in that area, s/he will approve the request.
 We will not offer comprehensive examinations in other areas.